 The Department handles such matters as reappointments, salary increases, transfers, promotions and terminations.
-Job descriptions are updated and maintained by the Department.
-Salary schedules are updated and published each year.
-Please call if you have any questions or concerns.
+Please contact Human Resources at 850-487-7197 if you have questions or concerns.

 Personnel Records - Personnel/employment records are processed and maintained in the Human Resources Department.
-All personnel files are public records and, as such, are available for public inspection.
-If you would like to review your personnel file, please feel free to contact the Human Resources Department.
-It is the responsibility of the employee to notify the Human Resources Department in writing of any changes in name, address, marital status or number of dependents.
-Certificated staff personnel may make a name change only when their certificate has been changed.
+All personnel files are public records and are available for public inspection.
+If you would like to review your personnel file, please feel free to contact Melanie Garrison (garrisonm@leonschools.net) within the Human Resources Department.

+It is the responsibility of the employee to notify the Human Resources Department in writing of any changes in name.
+Certificated instructional personnel may make a name change only when their certificate has been changed.
 This is necessary for state auditing purposes.
 All other staff members must have a social security card that reflects the change.
-Please notify Enrollment Services regarding any change of beneficiary for life insurance purposes and/or changes in the number of dependents, and name, address and phone number changes.
+Address changes must be made via the Skyward employee access portal.
+Please notify Benefits regarding any change of beneficiary for life insurance purposes and/or changes in the number of dependents, and name, address and phone number changes.